oshiomah1/oshiomah1.github.io/_posts/2021-3-05-Week_7_Walkthrough.md

 # Comparing synteny between bins with at least 99% ANI

-Synteny is the order of genes in an organism. `Orthologer` is a program that takes two ordered lists of **protein sequences**, compares them to each other, and displays genes in the first organism that are reciprocal BLAST best hits in the other.
+Synteny is the shared order of genes among two or more organisms - essentially, a syntenic block is a group of genes in the same arrangement in multiple organisms. `Orthologer` is a program that takes two ordered lists of **protein sequences**, compares them to each other, and displays genes in the first organism that are reciprocal BLAST best hits in the other.
 While this program can accept multiple genomes as an input, I recommend only two genomes at a time.

 Look at your file `Secondary_clustering_dendrograms.pdf`.
-Each cluster has a separate dendrogram- choose one containing a genome from your sample.
+Each cluster has a separate dendrogram- choose one containing a genome from your sample- we are going to analyze two genomes from this cluster in the following section of this lab.
 (All the file names start with the sample the bin was obtained from!)

 ## Important note about file names